OML-NPA/EasyML.jl/README.md

 #### Other

-Settings from the last run can be imported using `load_settings()` provided that a file `config.bson` is in a current directory.
+Settings from the last run are automatically imported provided that a file `config.bson` is in a current directory.
+If that was not the case, the settings can be imported manually using `load_settings()` after switching the current directory.

 #### Custom